(Continued from Old Town Square, Prague: Tyn Cathedral, Old Town Hall and nearby buildings)

 The evening atmosphere at the Old Town Square has a different charm of its own, where devoid of the bright sun, one can have another look at the beautiful buildings which flaunt an interesting play of shadows and varied lighting.

-photo of the Old Town Hall Tower at the Old Town Square, Prague
+The Old Town Hall Tower at the Old Town Square, Prague

 The Old Town Hall Tower with the astronomical clock looked like a building out of a fairy tale.
-I can almost see Rapunzel letting down her long hair from the window. :)
+I can almost see Rapunzel letting down her long hair from the window. 🙂

-photo of a street lamp at the Old Town Square, Prague
+A street lamp at the Old Town Square, Prague

 The street lamps with their yellow colored glow add to the fascinating and historical character of the buildings.

-photo of the Tyn Cathedral, Goltz Kynsky Palace and the House at the Bell at the Old Town Square, Prague
+The Tyn Cathedral, Goltz Kynsky Palace and the House at the Bell at the Old Town Square, Prague

 We rested for a while at one of the benches beside the Old Town Hall Tower while enjoying this view in front of us.